epics-containers/epics-containers.github.io/docs/tutorials/deploy_example.md

 ```

 This will stop all the currently running containers described in the `compose.yml` file.
-However this will leave the resources themselves in place:-
+However this will leave the resources themselves in place:
 - stopped containers
 - container networks
 - container volumes